 The Center for Ethical Practice will comply with all legal and ethical responsibilities to be non-discriminatory in promotional activities, program content and in the treatment of program participants.
 The monitoring and assessment of compliance with these standards will be the responsibility of the Executive Director in cooperation with the Managing Director.

 While The Center for Ethical Practice goes to great lengths to assure fair treatment of all participants and attempts to anticipate problems, there will be occasional issues which come to the attention of the staff which require intervention and/or action on the part of the staff and the Executive Director of The Center for Ethical Practice.
 The following procedural description serves as a guideline for handling such grievances:

 When a participant, either orally or in written format, files a grievance and expects action on the complaint, the complainant will be given a copy of this grievance procedure, and the following actions will be taken.

 If the grievance concerns Center services generally — a workshop offering, its content or level of presentation, or the facilities in which the workshop was offered; home study content or process; or online courses content or process — the individual filing the grievance will be asked to put his/her comments in written format and submit them to The Center for Ethical Practice at the above address.
-The grievance will be reviewed by the Executive Director and the Social Worker consultant, who will mediate and will be the final arbitrators.
+The grievance will be reviewed by the Executive Director and the Advisory Board who will mediate and will be the final arbitrators.